codenart/codenart.github.io/_posts/2-css/2017-08-24-css-11-spacing-properties.md

 join with me to create another simple thing.
 It's just a Simple Dropdown. :D

 As this tutorial is quite long at the moment, I've moved this part to a single tutorial.
-Please click on the link below.
+Please, click on the link below.

 Tutorial:
 [Creating a Simple Dropdown](https://codenart.github.io/sample/2017/09/03/sample-2-simple-dropdown.html "ext")